Ferdinand, Muirhead, Bale & Moeen honoured by Queen

 Scot Muirhead, 32, who has appeared at four Olympics, added to the bronze she won in Sochi in 2014.

-England and Worcestershire all-rounder Moeen, 34, announced his retirement from Test cricket in September 2021 but has continued to play for the limited over side and was part of the Twenty20 team to reach the semi-finals of last year's World Cup.
+England and Worcestershire all-rounder Moeen, 34, announced his retirement from Test cricket in September 2021 but has continued to play for the limited-overs side and was part of the Twenty20 team to reach the semi-finals of last year's World Cup.

 He scored 2,914 runs and took 195 wickets in 64 Test matches, having made his debut against Sri Lanka in 2014.